 Talking to a doctor about dementia, including the types of dementia and how it affects the nerve cells.

 Start by learning as much as you can about dementia.
 Talk to healthcare professionals such as doctors and counsellors and read about the illness—such as the symptoms of dementia and different types of dementia—to build your knowledge.
 This will help you know what to expect as it progresses.

-Understand that your loved one is more than his illness.
-Dementia hasn't changed the person he was before the diagnosis, which includes his hobbies and interests.
-Focus on what he can do3, for instance, your loved one may no longer be able to play the guitar but can still enjoy listening to music.
+Understand that your loved one is more than their illness.
+Dementia hasn't changed the person that he or she was before the diagnosis, which includes their hobbies and interests.
+Focus on what they can do, for instance, your loved one may no longer be able to play the guitar but can still enjoy listening to music.

 Once you know how dementia is likely to progress, it's time to plan your resources according to your loved one's needs at each stage.

 It may be good to work out the sums and gauge how your family's finances may be affected by medical bills.
-For example, is your loved one covered by health insurance, or does he have sufficient savings in his Medisave to tap on?
+For example, is your loved one covered by health insurance, or does he or she have sufficient savings in their Medisave to tap on?
 Knowing how this may impact the family's finances will help you adjust your lifestyle if necessary.

 Do you need to change your work arrangements such as by working part-time, or even stop working?
 Who else in your family can step in to relieve you when you need to step out?
 There are community services you can tap on too, such as the Home Nursing Care for Seniors service which can watch over your loved one in your home while you attend to other matters.

 Plan your time and make time for yourself because dementia caregiving is not easy.
 You can't pour from an empty cup, so as you care for your loved one, it's just as important to care for yourself.
 Find time to go for a walk or catch up with friends as these breaks will keep you going during the long journey.